 Who is affected by TMJ disorders?

-People between the ages of 20 to 40 are most likely to experience headaches and facial pain as a result of TMJ.
+People between 20 and 40 are most likely to experience headaches and facial pain due to TMJ.
 Women are shown to be more susceptible to developing TMJ than men.

 Can I alleviate TMJ symptoms at home?